Man believed to be first charged with endangering others during sea crossing

 The new charge could include physical or psychological injury, and covers journeys by water to the UK from France, Belgium and the Netherlands.

-Under the offence, those who endanger or risk another life at sea could face up to six years in prison
+Under the offence, those who endanger or risk another life at sea could face up to five years in prison, or up to six years if they are in breach of a deportation order.

+The law has also introduced new powers for enforcement agencies to crack down on people smuggling gangs, including to seize mobile phones and sim cards from migrants without arresting them from Monday to gather intelligence.

 Bookmark popover